-The southern neighborhoods of Chicago have a rich, fascinating history.
-Get a taste for the area through their unique breweries, like Open Outcry and Horse Thief Hollow in Beverly, a neighborhood known for its deep Irish roots and streets dotted with stunning Frank Lloyd Wright homes.
+Chicago’s Beverly neighborhood and surrounding communities have a rich, fascinating history.
+Get a taste for the area through their unique breweries near Beverly, a neighborhood known for its deep Irish roots and streets dotted with stunning Frank Lloyd Wright homes.
 Check out the cool local breweries popping up in these areas.

 Stop 1: Open Outcry